dapr/docs/daprdocs/content/en/operations/configuration/increase-read-buffer-size.md

 description: "Configure a larger http read buffer size"
 ---

-By default Dapr has a limit for the read buffer size which is set to 4 KB, however you can change this by defining `dapr.io/http-read-buffer-size` annotation or `--dapr-http-read-buffer-size` flag.
+Dapr has a limit for the read buffer size which is defaults to 4 KB, this param limits the maximum http header size.
+Using bigger than default 4KB size headers should set this to a proper value.
+Otherwise, you may encounter a `Too big request header` service invocation error.
+You can change this config by defining `dapr.io/http-read-buffer-size` annotation or `--dapr-http-read-buffer-size` flag.